kristofzerbe/kiko.io/source/uses/index.md

 Until recently, my note management was more like [creative chaos](https://kiko.io/post/My-Switch-to-Obsidian/).
 With the discovery of the file-based **[Obsidian](https://obsidian.md)** and the introduction of my Johnny Decimal structure, this is a passé.
 My Vault lives on OneDrive and is therefore available to me everywhere.

-The most important plugins for Obsidian for me are: [Auto Card Link](https://github.com/nekoshita/obsidian-auto-card-link), [Kanban](https://github.com/mgmeyers/obsidian-kanban), [QuickAdd](https://github.com/chhoumann/quickadd), [Commander](https://github.com/phibr0/obsidian-commander), [Folder Note](https://github.com/xpgo/obsidian-folder-note-plugin), [MetaBind](https://github.com/mProjectsCode/obsidian-meta-bind-plugin), [Plugin Update Tracker](https://github.com/swar8080/obsidian-plugin-update-tracker), [Waypoint](https://github.com/IdreesInc/Waypoint), [Note Folder Autorename](https://github.com/pjeby/note-folder-autorename) and of course [Templater](https://github.com/SilentVoid13/Templater).
+The most important plugins for Obsidian for me are: [Auto Card Link](https://github.com/nekoshita/obsidian-auto-card-link), [Kanban](https://github.com/mgmeyers/obsidian-kanban), [Commander](https://github.com/phibr0/obsidian-commander), [Folder Note](https://github.com/xpgo/obsidian-folder-note-plugin), [MetaBind](https://github.com/mProjectsCode/obsidian-meta-bind-plugin), [Plugin Update Tracker](https://github.com/swar8080/obsidian-plugin-update-tracker), [Waypoint](https://github.com/IdreesInc/Waypoint), [Note Folder Autorename](https://github.com/pjeby/note-folder-autorename) and of course [Templater](https://github.com/SilentVoid13/Templater).

 ### Browser

 There is hardly any other piece of software that has changed the world as much as the browser.
-Starting with Netscape Navigator, then IE and various iterations of Firefox, I eventually landed with the industry leader **[Google Chrome](https://www.google.com/chrome/)** and I'm happy with it.
-For a bit more privacy, I still have **[Vivaldi](https://vivaldi.com/)** and am currently puzzling over the new **[Arc](https://arc.net/)** to see if it can give me anything.
+Starting with Netscape Navigator, then IE and various iterations of Firefox, I eventually landed with the industry leader **[Google Chrome](https://www.google.com/chrome/)**.
+For a bit more privacy, I use more often **[Vivaldi](https://vivaldi.com/)**.
+Maybe it will be my default browser in the future.

 The most important extensions for Chrome for me are: [Checker Plus for Gmail](https://chromewebstore.google.com/detail/checker-plus-for-gmail/oeopbcgkkoapgobdbedcemjljbihmemj), [Copy Link](https://chromewebstore.google.com/detail/copy-link/mjpbijfgaajfmabmfnabchojdlpfnbbi), [JSON Viewer](https://chromewebstore.google.com/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh), [Pushbullet](https://chromewebstore.google.com/detail/pushbullet/chlffgpmiacpedhhbkiomidkjlcfhogd), [2FAS](https://chromewebstore.google.com/detail/2fas-two-factor-authentic/dbfoemgnkgieejfkaddieamagdfepnff) and the [Web Essentials](https://chromewebstore.google.com/detail/web-essentials/mghdcdlpcdiodelbplncnodiiadljhhk).